-Units are available with several motor hp options.
-Refer to Table 2.
-Static pressure losses for any options or accessories must be applied to external static pressure before entering the fan performance table.
-Interpolation is permitted; extrapolation is not.
-Fan performance is based on unit casing, and dry DX (direct expansion) coil losses at sea level.
+- a.
+Units are available with several motor hp and drive package combinations. b.
+Bold italics indicates field-supplied drive required. c.
+Static pressure losses for any options or accessories must be applied to external static pressure before entering the fan performance table. d.
+Interpolation is permitted; extrapolation is not. e.
+Fan performance is based on 1 in. standard throwaway filter, unit casing, and wet DX (direct expansion) coil losses at sea level.